CoreyD123/Setting-Up-an-AWS-Lambda-Function-to-Stop-EC2-and-RDS-Instances/README.md

     }
   ]
 }
+3.2 How to Add It
-IAM → Roles → select your Lambda’s execution role
+Go to IAM → Roles

-Attach (or add inline) the policy above.
+Select the role your Lambda function uses

+Click Add inline policy → paste the JSON above → Create policy

-4. Test the Automation
+4. Test the Budget Automation
-Isolate Lambda:
+Test the Lambda Manually

+Go to Lambda → Your Function → Click Test

-In Lambda console, Test with an empty event {}
+Use an empty test event {}

-Confirm it stops your ECS & RDS resources
+Check EC2 & RDS consoles to verify resources were stopped

+View logs in CloudWatch Logs

-Simulate Budget Breach (carefully):
+Simulate Budget Breach

-Lower your budget amount below current spend
+Lower your budget (e.g., to $1)

-Wait up to 24 hrs for AWS Budgets to trigger

-Verify:

-ECS tasks should scale to 0

-RDS instances should stop

-Check CloudWatch Logs for your Lambda

-Clean up:

-Restore your original budget

-Restart any ECS/RDS resources as needed

-This guide provides a general framework for setting up budget-based automated shutdown of ECS and RDS resources.
-Remember to replace the placeholder ARNs and account IDs with your actual values.
+Wait for your usage to exceed the threshold (Budgets evaluates ~every 12 hours)

+Revert Your Budget after confirming the shutdown worked

+✅ Next Steps
+Tag filtering: Modify Lambda to only stop resources with specific tags

+SNS alerts: Notify teams when Lambda is triggered

+Scheduled restart: Use EventBridge to power resources back up

+Multi-region setup: Deploy separate Lambda functions per region or loop through regions in code

+Replace all placeholder values (like <REGION>, <ACCOUNT_ID>, and <FUNCTION_NAME>) with your actual configuration before applying.